Harnessing the power of inclusion

 If inclusion is the hand, then diversity is the glove.
 The two can’t really exist without the other.
 Diversity has to live and thrive somewhere, and an inclusive workplace is the best place to make it so.

-It’s important start with inclusion though, rather that diversity.
+It’s important to start with inclusion though, rather than diversity.
 There is no point working on your diversity without first building a culture of inclusion.
 For example, hiring for diversity without first creating an inclusive environment sets you up for failure.
-Instead, foster a culture of inclusion first, before hiring for diversity.
+Instead, foster a culture of and harness the power of inclusion first, before hiring for diversity.

 The Impact Of Inclusion On Business.